kobkonuk/laptop1_dotfiles/README.md

 //Why does waybar say "Kob" because its what my vietnamese uncle calls me because he cant say Jakob. just change the "config" file in the waybar directory to whatever u want

+//Fastfetch image issue.
+Just edit it and point to whatever small image you have. it says "~/Asta.png" but just point it wherever.
+Or point it to some ascii txt file